Note

 Use Azure Managed Prometheus in either of the following configurations:

-- Remote-write target: Use Prometheus remote write to send metrics from your existing Prometheus server running in Azure or non-Azure environments to send data to an Azure Monitor workspace.
-You can gradually migrate from self-hosted to the fully managed add-on.
+Use Prometheus remote write to send metrics from your existing Prometheus server running in Azure or non-Azure environments to send data to an Azure Monitor workspace.
+You can then gradually migrate from self-hosted to the fully managed add-on.

 Prometheus metrics are stored in an Azure Monitor workspace, which is a unique environment for data that Azure Monitor collects.
 Each workspace has its own data repository, configuration, and permissions.
 Data is stored for 18 months.

 Azure Managed Prometheus rule groups provide a managed and scalable way to create and update recording rules and alerts.
-The rule groups are following on Prometheus rules configuration.
 You can convert your existing recording rules and alerts to an Azure Managed Prometheus rule group.
 Prometheus alerts are integrated with other alerts in Azure Monitor.

 - Certain limitations apply to metric names, label names, and label values.
 See Metric names, label names, and label values.